saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/docker.md

 ### Readiness Endpoint

-The readiness endpoint, supported in Sauce Connect Proxy versions 4.8.0 and higher, allows you to configure liveness and readiness HTTP probes.
+The readiness endpoint allows you to configure liveness and readiness HTTP probes.
 See the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) for more information.

 Docker container exposes Sauce Connect Proxy HTTP status server on port 8032.
 The following endpoints are available: